 Is Mardi Gras at Universal Studios Florida appropriate for young kids?

-The French Quarter Courtyard, the pre-party, and the parade are well done and totally kid-friendly.
-We definitely recommend bringing along everyone in the family!
-Many Mardi Gras “characters” walk the streets near Universal Music Plaza and the French Quarter Courtyard, handing out beads and posing for photos.
+In a word, yes.
+Everything is totally kid-friendly, and we definitely recommend bringing along everyone in the family.
+Many Mardi Gras “characters” walk the streets, handing out beads and posing for photos.
 Mixed with the New Orleans party music filling the air, it’s a very festive atmosphere.